What is buildings insurance and how much do I need to insure my buildings for?

 Accidental damage is damage caused suddenly by external means which is not expected and not deliberate.

 This cover is limited though.
-You can add extended accidental damage as an optional extra to cover things like putting your foot through the ceiling or spilling a drink on your carpet.
+You can add extended accidental damage as an optional extra to cover things like putting your foot through the ceiling or spilling a drink on your carpet for both our Essential and Home policy.
+This cover comes as standard on Home Plus.

 No, your home insurance doesn’t cover wear and tear.
 Your house, and the things you buy to make it a home, will all get bumps, scuffs and worn out from use over time.